target/goalert/devtools/sendit/README.md

 # SendIt

-SendIt is a tool for setting up a reverse proxy to localhost that's accesible externally.
+SendIt is a tool for setting up a reverse proxy to localhost that's accessible externally.
 It's similar to tools like `ngrok` and `serveo`.

 It was created to aid in running/testing GoAlert integrations.